Nyxa/EsotericaDesign/Umbra The Remnant/Lore/Hollow Lattice/Qualia.md

         - However, a "moment" within a **Ripple** comprises *more* elements than **Temporum**, as the **Temporal Field** is made of **Temporum** and **Memorium**, and the **Spacetime Field** is made of **Temporum** and **Velocigen**.
         - As **Velocigen** is what cycles the **Spacetime Field** to the next moment, an **Attunement** in *both* types is required to do anything remotely resembling time manipulation.
         - However, all **Ripples** operate on a single timeline.
 Branching is not possible, and the creation of a paradox induces a [[Schism]], which *undoes* the paradox and creates a set of [[Primordial Twins]].
-        - In short, true time-travel is not possible in the [Empty Lattice](Empty%20Lattice.md).
+        - In short, true time-travel is not possible in the [Hollow Lattice](Hollow%20Lattice.md).

 ### Velocigen
 - **Natural Qualia** of **Space & Motion**